unity-framework/Config/readme.md

 ## License

 The Unity Framework is licensed under the MIT license.
-See [License File](https://github.com/unity-framework/Config/blob/master/license.md) for more information.
+See [License](https://github.com/unity-framework/Config/blob/master/license.md) file for more information.